Daniil745/Daniil745/README.md

 ### ⚡ More About Me

-- 🔭 I'm currently working on full-stack projects combining Go + React
+- 🔭 I'm currently working on automating infrastructure deployment and implementing GitOps practices
-- 🌱 I'm deepening my knowledge of microservices architecture and modern React patterns
+- 🌱 I'm deepening my knowledge of Kubernetes operators and service mesh technologies (Istio)
-- 👯 I'm looking to collaborate on interesting open-source projects
+- 👯 I'm looking to collaborate on interesting open-source DevOps tools and infrastructure projects
-- 💬 Ask me about Go, React, or transitioning to FullStack development
+- 💬 Ask me about Docker, Kubernetes, CI/CD, or cloud architecture
-- 📚 Currently reading: "Clean Code" by Robert Martin
+- 📚 Currently reading: "The Phoenix Project" by Gene Kim
-- ⚡ Fun fact: I can debug code faster with a cup of coffee ☕
+- ⚡ Fun fact: I can debug production issues faster with a cup of coffee ☕ and proper monitoring